Safe-DS/DSL/docs/Stdlib/python/Tutorials/data_processing.md

 # How to process your data

-1. Load data in to a table
+1. Load data into a table

     ```python
     # read a csv file